Periodic $Y$-Systems and Nahm Sums: The Rank 2 Case: -systems and cluster algebras

-Theorem \ref{theorem:main} (1) now follows from Proposition \ref{prop:fin type of reddening} and Theorem \ref{theorem:reddening}.
+Theorem \ref{theorem:main}\,(1) now follows from Proposition \ref{prop:fin type of reddening} and Theorem \ref{theorem:reddening}.

-\begin{remark} A connected component of each quiver in Table \ref{table:quivers} has the following cluster type:
+\begin{Remark} A connected component of each quiver in Table \ref{table:quivers} has the following cluster type:

-These are of finite type in the sense of \cite{FZ2}, which also implies Theorem \ref{theorem:main} (1).
-We remark, however, that this observation is somewhat misleading since the quiver associated with a periodic Y-system of general rank is typically of infinite type.
-It might be better to think that the appearance of only finite type quivers happens ``by chance'' due to the smallness of $2$, the rank of Y-systems considered in this paper. \end{remark}
+These are of finite type in the sense of~\cite{FZ2}, which also implies Theorem \ref{theorem:main}\,(1).
+We remark, however, that this observation is somewhat misleading since the quiver associated with a periodic $Y$-system of general rank is typically of infinite type.
+It might be better to think that the appearance of only finite type quivers happens ``by chance'' due to the smallness of~$2$, the rank of $Y$-systems considered in this paper. \end{Remark}

-Theorem \ref{theorem:reddening} also gives quantum dilogarithm identifies associated with Donaldson-Thomas invariants.
-For any reddening sequence $\boldsymbol{i}$ starting from a quiver $B$, we can define a quantity $\mathbb{E}(\boldsymbol{i})$ by using the quantum dilogarithm.
+Theorem \ref{theorem:reddening} also gives quantum dilogarithm identities associated with Donaldson--Thomas invariants.
+For any reddening sequence $\boldsymbol{i}$ starting from a quiver $B$, we can define a quantity~$\mathbb{E}(\boldsymbol{i})$ by using the quantum dilogarithm.
 We refer to \cite[Remark 6.6]{keller12} as the definition.
-This quantity coincides with Kontsevich-Soibelman's refined Donaldson-Thomas invariant associated with $B$ \cite{keller12, Nagao10}.
-In particular, $\mathbb{E}(\boldsymbol{i})$ does not depend on $\boldsymbol{i}$, which gives the quantum dilogarithm identifies.
-In our case, we have: \begin{corollary} For each $A_\pm (z)$ in Table \ref{table:finie type}, we have
+This quantity coincides with Kontsevich--Soibelman's refined Donaldson--Thomas invariant associated with~$B$~\cite{keller12, Nagao10}.
+In particular, $\mathbb{E}(\boldsymbol{i})$ does not depend on $\boldsymbol{i}$, which gives the quantum dilogarithm identities.
+In our case, we have the following.